Chris Taylor Player Props: Dodgers vs. Nationals

 Chris Taylor At The Plate

-- Taylor has six doubles, a triple, nine home runs and nine walks while batting .213.
+- Taylor has six doubles, a triple, nine home runs and nine walks while hitting .208.

+- Taylor has picked up a hit in 19 of 42 games this year, with multiple hits five times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.